2DegreesInvesting/pin-azure/03_pin-timestamped-data.md

 timestamped versions of a dataset to an Azure board for pins, and how to programatically get the latest version.
-This is how I imagine we could work at 2Dii, but please do let me know if this won’t work, why, and hopefully an idea about how we may adapt it.
+This is how I imagine we could work at 2Dii, but please do let me know if this won’t work, why, and hopefully an idea about how we may adapt it to fit your needs.

 ## Setup